huyz/wp-java-applet-embed/readme.txt

 2. Editing post or page with shortcodes
 3. The rendered post or page.
 An applet with the 'onclick' loading method first only shows *alternate content* for the user to click.
-4. The rendered post or page, after the user clicks to load the 'onclick applet'.
+4. The Java virtual machine loading, after the user clicks to load the 'onclick applet'.
+5. The rendered post or page with a sample applet.

 == Changelog ==